txtatech/zerbeus-slim/README.md

 # zerbeuz-slim
-An http server written in Rust that boots four memory resident linux distros in the browser simultaneously.
+A stand-alone http server written in Rust that boots four memory resident linux distros in the browser simultaneously.

 **This is not a production server.**